awsdocs/aws-cdk-guide/doc_source/work-with-cdk-v2.md

 # Migrating to AWS CDK v2<a name="work-with-cdk-v2"></a>

 Version 2 of the AWS CDK, now Generally Available, provides an improved development experience that aims to make Infrastructure as Code \(IAC\) even simpler\.
-See [Migrating to AWS CDK v2](../../v2/guide/migrating-v2.html) in the CDK v1 Developer Guide to learn how to migrate to CDK v2\.

-CDK v1 will continue to be fully supported until June 2, 2022, at which time it will enter maintenance\.
+CDK v1 will continue to be fully supported until June 1, 2022, at which time it will enter maintenance\.
 During the maintenance phase, CDK v1 will receive critical bug fixes and security patches only\.
 New features will be developed exclusively for CDK v2 during the v1 maintenance phase\.
-On June 2, 2023, support will end entirely for AWS CDK v1\.
+On June 1, 2023, support will end entirely for AWS CDK v1\.
 For more details, see [AWS CDK Maintenance Policy](https://github.com/aws/aws-cdk-rfcs/blob/master/text/0079-cdk-2.0.md#aws-cdk-maintenance-policy)\.

-For information on migrating your apps to AWS CDK v2, see [Migrating to AWS CDK v2](../../v2/guide/migrating-v2.html)\.
+For information on migrating your apps to AWS CDK v2, see [Migrating to AWS CDK v2](../../v2/guide/migrating-v2.html) in the AWS CDK v2 Developer Guide\.

 ## CDK Toolkit v2 compatibility<a name="work-with-cdk-v2-cli"></a>